trucktar/pitch-it/README.md

 # pitch-it

-> This project features a Flask application that consumes the News API to display different news articles from different sources
+> This project features a Flask application using a PostgreSQL database and deployed to Heroku.

 ## Description